nlyrthiia/ivers-shop/README.md

 **Example Pages**
 We created a set of pre-built pages to help you get inspired or show something to your clients.
 See them below:
-- [Landing Page](https://demos.creative-tim.com/astro-ecommerce/landing/): Designed to introduce the website's purpose and encourage the user to take an action.
+- [Landing Page](https://demos.creative-tim.com/ivers-shop/landing/): Designed to introduce the website's purpose and encourage the user to take an action.
-- [Product Page](https://demos.creative-tim.com/astro-ecommerce/product/): It's designed to give the user all the information they need to make a purchase decision
+- [Product Page](https://demos.creative-tim.com/ivers-shop/product/): It's designed to give the user all the information they need to make a purchase decision
-- [Shopping Page](https://demos.creative-tim.com/astro-ecommerce/shopping-cart/): Includes a summary of the items in the cart and a form for billing and shipping information.
+- [Shopping Page](https://demos.creative-tim.com/ivers-shop/shopping-cart/): Includes a summary of the items in the cart and a form for billing and shipping information.
 - more+

-Astro Ecommerce has everything you need to create the e-commerce website of your dreams.
+Ivers Shop has everything you need to create the e-commerce website of your dreams.

 ## 🚀 Project Structure